 Hoof Help Online – with James Welz.
 A membership site with a huge amount of resources.

-Okanagan School of Natural Hoof Care – Kristi Luehr is a Natural Trimmer, and founder.
+Okanagan School of Natural Hoof Care – Kristi Luehr is a Natural Trimmer and founder.
 She holds certification with the Canadian Farrier School as well as the Oregon School of Natural Hoof Care.

-I can highly recommend Pete Ramey’s DVD’s – he has produced the most comprehensive series on how to deal with a wide range of hoof pathologies and his new book, Care and Rehabilitation of the Equine Foot has to be one of the best textbooks available and a must for every serious student.
+I can highly recommend Pete Ramey’s DVDs – he has produced the most comprehensive series on how to deal with a wide range of hoof pathologies and his new book, Care and Rehabilitation of the Equine Foot has to be one of the best textbooks available and a must for every serious student.

 - abchoofcare.com – Cheryl Henderson offers the ABC Hoofprint trim training manual.

-A Lifetime of Soundness by Dr Hildtrud Strasser
+- A Lifetime of Soundness by Dr. Hildtrud Strasser

-Horse Owners Guide to Natural Hoof Care by Jaime Jackson
+- Horse Owners Guide to Natural Hoof Care by Jaime Jackson

-Making Natural Hoof Care Work For You – Pete Ramey
+- Making Natural Hoof Care Work For You – Pete Ramey

-Feet First – Barefoot Performance and Hoof Rehabilitation by Nic Barker and Sarah Braithwaite
+- Feet First – Barefoot Performance and Hoof Rehabilitation by Nic Barker and Sarah Braithwaite

-Laminitis – Understanding, Cure, Prevention by Remco Sikkel
+- Laminitis – Understanding, Cure, Prevention by Remco Sikkel